larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Find out what your CPU architecture is.
 For me its znver4.
 #
 # I will add the CachyOS znver4 repos for AMD Zen 4 and Zen 5
+#
+# IMPORTANT: Remove the regular [cachyos] added by the script, it pulls in
+# a forked `pacman` which can lead to issues on an Arch system
+#
 # Keep the Arch repos ([core], [extra], [multilib]) exactly as they are.
 # Add them above the other repos in the same section & in this direction: